agdoty/javascript-basic-assessment-pt1/README.md

 <h1>Directions </h1>

-Fork this repo, clone your fork, then complete the challenges in test.js and.
+Fork this repo, clone your fork, then complete the challenges in test.js and written_portion.txt.

 You will need to run live-server to see unit tests reporting your status.